mispchallenge/misp2022_baseline/track1_AVSD/README.md

 The conformer_v_sd_2.model and av_diarization_3.model are the pre-trained models of visual embedding module and audio-visual module respectively.
 You can choose whether to download them.
 Specifically, if you do not want to conduct the training process but directly decode, you can download these two models.

 Lipreading_LRW.pt is the pre-trained model of lipreading.
 The training process will use it.
 Therefore, if you want to conduct the training process, you must download this model.
+And if you use this model, please refer to the paper at the bottom of this link: https://github.com/mpc001/Lipreading_using_Temporal_Convolutional_Networks

 ```
 conformer_v_sd_2.model
 av_diarization_3.model
 lipreading_LRW.pt
 ```
-The link of Google drive is: https://drive.google.com/drive/folders/1kh40NNBW84kODM0PrWvYLwDCjuqpKqj7?usp=sharing
+You can download these models in this link of Google drive: https://drive.google.com/drive/folders/1kh40NNBW84kODM0PrWvYLwDCjuqpKqj7?usp=sharing

 Please put the downloaded model into model/pretrained/